alin23/alinpanaitiu.com/content/blog/journey-to-ddc-on-m1-macs.md

 After days of sifting through the I/O Registry trying to find a way to send I²C data to the monitor, I gave up and tried to find a workaround.

-I realised I couldn’t work without [Lunar](https://lunar.fyi) being functional.
+I realized I couldn’t work without [Lunar](https://lunar.fyi) being functional.
 I went back to doing the ritual I had to do in the first days I got my monitor and had no idea about DDC:

 - Every evening I notice eye fatigue and a mild headache because the monitor is blinding me with its incredibly bright LED backlight *(might also be that I'm reaching the 10th hour of working but who counts)*
 - Go through nested menus with an annoying joystick to lower the brightness and contrast